 To determine a student’s loan eligibility in any given semester, the Conservatory starts by determining the student’s cost of attendance or budget.
 The cost of attendance is made up of two types of charges:

 - Direct costs, such as tuition, required fees, health insurance, and on-campus housing.
-The fees for music education students differ from the fees for students in other programs, as music education students generally spend less time on campus and make less use of campus facilities.
 Health insurance can be waived if a student is already covered by a qualified health insurance plan.

 - Estimated costs include off-campus housing, books and supplies, travel expenses, and miscellaneous living expenses.